nilsmehlhorn/blog/posts/angular-download-progress/index.md

 > As always, if you've got any questions don't hesitate to leave a comment below or ping me on Twitter [@n_mehlhorn](https://twitter.com/n_mehlhorn).
 You can also follow me there and [join my mailing list](https://nils-mehlhorn.de/newsletter) to see when new articles are coming up and get smaller tips around Angular and web development in general.

 Here's a StackBlitz showing everything in action.
+The downloaded file is only 3MB, so you might want to [enable throttling](https://developer.mozilla.org/en-US/docs/Tools/Network_Monitor/Throttling) to see more of the progress bar.

 <iframe
 style="width: 100%; height: 550px"